joinemm/ryubot/README.md

 ---

-Some kind of discord bot written in async rust using serenity-await
+Some kind of discord bot written in async rust using serenity.
+Just trying to learn rust.